SUSY Quantum Mechanics, (non)-Analyticity and $\ldots$ Phase Transitions: SUSY Quantum Mechanics, see e.g.

 see Fig.\ref{figD},

 see Fig.\ref{figE}, respectively, hence, for $a > 0 $ the ground state energy of the bosonic sector

 while for $a < 0$ the ground state energy of the fermionic sector

-see \cite{Turbiner:1992}.
-Thus, the discontinuity in the first derivative of $E_0$ occurs at $a=0$, see Fig.\ref{figJ} below, it resembles the 2nd order type phase transition at $a=0$.
-Similar discontinuity appears for any energy of the excited state.
+cf. \cite{Turbiner:1992}.
+Thus, the discontinuity in the first derivative of $E_0$ occurs at $a=0$, see Fig.\ref{figJ} below, this resembles a 2nd order type phase transition at $a=0$.
+A similar discontinuity appears for the energy of any excited state.

-\subsection{$w\ =\ a x^2$\ \ -\ \ SUSY { broken} quartic oscillator, $\Psi_0 \notin L_2(R)$, $E_B^{(0)}\neq 0$}
+\subsection{$w\ =\ a x^2$\ \ -\ \ SUSY-{ broken} quartic oscillator, $\Psi_0 \notin L_2(R)$, $E_B^{(0)}\neq 0$}

 The potentials of the bosonic and fermionic sectors are

 respectively.
 They are symmetric wrt $x \rar -x$ and/or $a \rar -a$,

 The ground state energy